 Welcome to Year 3!

-Welcome to Mrs Kehoe's and Mrs Litchfield’s Year 3 class!
+Welcome to Mrs Kehoe's and Miss Ryan’s Year 3 class!

 Mrs Kehoe teaches all day on a Monday, Tuesday and a Wednesday morning.
-Mrs Ashton teaches planning time.
-Mrs Litchfield teaches on a Wednesday afternoon and all day on a Thursday and Friday.
+Miss Ryan teaches on a Wednesday afternoon and all day on a Thursday and Friday.
 On this page you will find useful information about our learning and ways you can help your child at home.